 Instructions

-- Grate zucchini on the small side of a grater.
-Use cheesecloth or a few paper towels to thoroughly dry the zucchini to keep it from being too wet/watery in muffins.
-Squeeze zucchini a few times, then lightly pack it into the measuring cup.
+- Grate zucchini on the small side of a box grater.
+Use cheesecloth or a few paper towels to squeeze it a few times and remove some of the liquid.
+Then lightly add it into a 1-cup measuring cup for the perfect amount.

 Recipe Notes